Leylamammadova/octet/README.md

 The player before that could only go from left to right, I’ve added WASD key with ASCII values, so now player can move in any direction.
 Also, player collides with borders and obstacles.

-To make a sense of that the borders are going down actually the camera with borders is going up.
+To make a sense of that the borders are going down actually the camera with borders are going up.
 The obstacles are represented by reading a txt file.
 To set up the obstacles instead of adding each one separately, I’ve use a txt file (“borders.txt”).
  Added game rules in the beginning so player would understand the objectives of the game.

 There should be a failure in the game so if you stuck and you are lost from the camera ghost collides with a bottom border which you don’t see.